Distribution strategy can be shaped by how decisions are made in other marketing areas. These include:

 Target Market Issues

 A distribution system is only effective if customers can obtain the product.
 Consequently, a key decision in setting up a channel arrangement is for the marketer to choose the approach that reaches customers in the most effective way possible.
 The most important decision with regard to reaching the target market is to determine the level of distribution coverage needed to effectively meet customer’s needs.
-Distribution coverage is measured in terms of the intensity by which the product is made available and is discussed in detail in the next section.
+As we will see next section, distribution coverage is measured in terms of the intensity by which the product is made available.